-Type of test
+Type of Mold Test

 Several types of mold tests are available, including air samples, cavity samples and surface samples.
 Mold inspection experts may employ more than one type of test to determine what the mold levels are in a home.
-It’s important that the testing professionals take a wide swath of samples because a high level of mold in one place does not necessarily mean there is a serious mold problem throughout the entire house.
+It’s important mold testing professionals take a wide swath of samples because a high level of mold in one place does not necessarily mean there is a serious mold problem throughout the entire house.

 Swab testing: $200–$300

-- This test collects a surface swab from a potentially infested area for testing in a lab.
+This test collects a surface swab from a potentially infested area for testing in a lab.
 Some pros have concerns about this being the sole test done because it only gathers a small amount of data from a certain area of the house.
 It’s frequently done in conjunction with air testing.

 Air cell testing: $250–$350

 This test collects an air sample in the home to measure the amount of mold spores in the air.
 It is frequently done in conjunction with swab testing to ensure more complete data.
 Costs are higher for this test because the equipment required is more expensive.

 Residential mold tests are usually less costly than commercial tests.
 Here are some examples from Unbiased Mold Inspection & Testing in Washington, D.C. of mold inspection costs and how they vary by property:

 - Residential testing: $250–$350, including inspection, reports and two mold tests—one control and one inside